Supersonic-Sites/ElopeTofino/content/contact.md

     phone: +1 (555) 123-4567
     cta: Submit
     desc: >+
-      We want to hear your story.
-Contact us today to see if an Elope Tofino wedding is the right fit for you!
+      I want to hear your story.
+Contact me today to see if an Elope Tofino wedding is the right fit for you!

     title: Get In Touch